How to Analyze a Marketing Sales Funnel

 Detecting and repairing your “leaky bucket” is key to retaining the customers you acquire at the top of your marketing sales funnel.
 To begin addressing the problem of users abandoning your product:

-2. Use A/B testing to experiment with possible solutions.
+2. Use to experiment with possible solutions.
 For example, perhaps you find users from LinkedIn ads land on a specific page and have higher retention.
 You could A/B test using this landing page for your Twitter and Facebook ads.

 For example, suppose you have a music-streaming app and look into the weekly retention for users who favorite a song versus those that don’t: